 The Bottom Line

-To choose a supplement or not is up to you.
-In some cases, you may never need one, but the truth is that there's no way to know if or when you'll be sick enough to require major care.
+If you get lucky, you may never need a Medigap policy, but the truth is that there's no way to know if or when you'll be sick enough to require major care.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.